×

 Most people will be able to return to work 3 to 4 weeks after having a carotid endarterectomy.
 The surgeon or general physician will be able to advise you further about returning to work.
 Being active can help your recovery, but you shouldn’t overdo it.

-Postoperative complications of CEA, including myocardial infarction; perioperative stroke; postoperative bleeding; and the potential consequences of cervical hematoma, nerve injury, infection, and carotid restenosis.
+Postoperative complications of CEA include myocardial infarction, perioperative stroke, postoperative bleeding, and the potential consequences of cervical hematoma, nerve injury, infection, and carotid restenosis.

 Postoperative care should include monitoring of the patient’s neurologic status, blood pressure control, and wound observation for hematoma.